 This allows you to change the payment card you used to pay for certain transactions after they were made.
 Check out which transactions this is possible for in the Curve app (note that we can change this list and restrict customers from using this feature where we have a good reason to do so).
 Be aware your card issuer may charge a fee for this, which we’re not responsible for.

-Sometimes we offer our customers rewards for using their Curve account and card - you can check out the current rewards on our website.
-We change this every now and then - you can keep a tab on this through our website.
+Sometimes we offer our customers cashback in the form of points for using their Curve account and card - we call this Curve Cash.
+You can check out the current Curve Cash offers on our website.
+We change this every now and then but you can keep a tab on this through our website.

-With Curve Rewards, you’ll receive Curve Cash points on your Curve Cash card.
-Curve Cash points have no cash value and are not deemed to be E-money or any other equivalent of a fiat currency.
-Your Curve Cash cannot be used to withdraw cash or otherwise be redeemed for cash.
-You cannot use Curve Cash to pay for any fees due to Curve.
+Curve Cash is different to Curve Rewards.
+With Curve Cash, you’ll receive Curve Cash Points, which we add to your Curve Cash card.
+However, Curve Cash Points have no cash value and are not deemed to be e-money or any other equivalent of a fiat currency (unlike Curve Rewards).
+Your Curve Cash Points cannot be used to withdraw cash or otherwise be redeemed for cash.
+You cannot use Curve Cash Points to pay for any fees due to Curve.

 Curve Send allows you to send and receive payments (and messages!) from other Curve Send customers.